mediolanum1/financial_forecasting/README.md

 ## Usage

 The file `main.ipynb` contains all the code needed for data preparation, model creation, training, and prediction.
-This repo also contains a trained model, processed dataset, and all necessary data for `main.ipynb`, so you don't have to train the model or download files and ect.
+File  `predict.ipynb` contains code for making predictions only without the need for training model or processing dataset thats why this repo also contains a trained model, processed dataset, and all necessary data for `predict.ipynb`, so you don't have to train the model or download files and etc.

+If you want to see how data is processed, model trained and ect go to `main.ipynb` and run all the cells.
+If you want to see only the end result use `predict.ipynb`.

 To change the video that is being used for detection, replace the `video_path` value in line 18 of `main.py` with the path to your target video.